benzhou1/overlook.nvim/README.md

 - `open_in_vsplit()` - Promote popup to vertical split
 - `open_in_tab()` - Promote popup to new tab
 - `open_in_original_window()` - Replace current window with popup content

-### Working with Popups

-Popups in overlook.nvim are **fully functional buffers**, you can:

-- Edit content directly in the popup
-- Save changes with `:w`
-- Use all your normal keybindings and commands
-- Navigate with LSP goto definition to create nested popups

-> **Tip:** Press `q` inside any popup to close it and return to your previous context.

 ## Acknowledgments